vmware/vic/doc/user_doc/vic_installation/plugin_vcsa_web.md

 **Prerequisites**

-- You deployed at least one virtual container host to a vCenter Server Appliance instance.
+- You deployed at least one virtual container host (VCH) to a vCenter Server  Appliance instance.
 - You are running a Web server that the vCenter Server Appliance can access.
+- If you deployed the VCH to a vCenter Server 6.5 instance, use the Flash-based vSphere Web Client to view the vSphere Web Client plug-in for vSphere Integrated Containers Engine. vSphere Integrated Containers Engine does not currently provide a plug-in for the new HTML5 vSphere Client.

 **Procedure**